 Now Hiring - We'll Train You To Become a Direct Support Professional!

-A Life Skills Coach is a coach, mentor and teacher.
+A Direct Support Professional (DSP) is a coach, mentor and teacher.
 They help individuals with intellectual disabilities, like autism & Down syndrome, develop the skills needed to integrate into the community and pursue opportunities for employment, improving their overall quality of life.

 Creating Opportunities for a Good Life!

 Based in Manchester, New Hampshire, The Moore Center is a state and regional innovator with more than 50 years of experience in helping people become productive, fulfilled members of the community.